bsodhi/books_scraper/README.md

 Books scraper for Google Scholar and Goodreads

 ## Prerequisites
+1. Install Python for your operating.
+You can [download Python 3.8.2 from here](https://www.python.org/downloads/release/python-382/).
-This program makes use of [Selenium WebDriver](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/) for fetching GoodReads book shelf data.
+2. This program makes use of [Selenium WebDriver](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/) for fetching GoodReads book shelf data.
 You should have a driver installed for your browser.
 Currently supported browsers are: Chrome, Firefox, Edge and Safari.
 We have tested with Firefox and Safari (on macOSX 10.14.6).